Matpetitj/P11--Kasa/README.md

 ATTENTION / CAREFULL, to install "yarn" go into the file "kasa" with the prompt command and then enter the following instructions:

 - `npm install --global yarn`
-- then you'll able to start the localhost:3000 with `yarn start`
+- then you'll be able to start the localhost:3000 with `yarn start`

 The page will reload when you make changes.\
 You may also see any lint errors in the console.